Profile picture Benny Pinkas

 Proceedings of the ACM Workshop on Security and Privacy in Digital Rights Management, November 2001.

-The full version appeared in the Proceedings of the IEEE, Special Issue on Enabling Technologies for Digital Rights Management, Vol. 92.
-No. 6, pp. 910-917, June 2004.
+The full version appeared in the Proceedings of the IEEE, Special Issue on Enabling Technologies for Digital Rights Management, Vol. 92, No. 6, pp. 910-917, June 2004.

-Available files (full version): [ Postscript ] [ PDF ]
+Available files (full version): Postscript | pdf

-M. Naor and B. Pinkas
+• M. Naor and B. Pinkas

 Efficient Oblivious Transfer Protocols

-Proceedings of SODA 2001 (SIAM Symposium on Discrete Algorithms), January 7-9 2001.
+Proceedings of SODA 2001 (SIAM Symposium on Discrete Algorithms), January 7-9, 2001.

-Available files: [ Postscript ]
+Available files: Postscript

-M. Naor and B. Pinkas
+• M. Naor and B. Pinkas

 Distributed Oblivious Transfer

-Advances in Cryptology -- Asiacrypt '00 Proceedings, LNCS 1976, Springer-Verlag, pp. 200-219, December 2000.
+Advances in Cryptology – Asiacrypt ‘00 Proceedings, LNCS 1976, Springer-Verlag, pp. 200-219, December 2000.

-Available files: [ Postscript ]
+Available files: Postscript

-Y. Lindell and B. Pinkas
+• Y. Lindell and B. Pinkas

 Privacy Preserving Data Mining

-Advances in Cryptology -- Crypto '00 Proceedings, LNCS 1880, Springer-Verlag, pp. 20-24, August 2000.
-A full version appeared in the Journal of Cryptology, Volume 15 - Number 3, 2002.
+Advances in Cryptology – Crypto ‘00 Proceedings, LNCS 1880, Springer-Verlag, pp. 20-24, August 2000.

-Available files: [ Postscript (conference) ] [ Postscript (full version) ] [ PDF (full version) ]
+Available files: Postscript (conference) | Postscript (full version) | pdf (full version)

-M. Naor and B. Pinkas
+• M. Naor and B. Pinkas

 Efficient Trace and Revoke Schemes

-Proceedings of Financial Crypto '2000, Anguilla, February 2000.
-The full version is now available.
+Proceedings of Financial Crypto ‘2000, Anguilla, February 2000.

-Available files: [ Postscript (full version) ]
+Available files: Postscript (full version)

-M. Naor, B. Pinkas and R. Sumner
+• M. Naor, B. Pinkas and R. Sumner

 Privacy Preserving Auctions and Mechanism Design

-M. Naor and B. Pinkas
+• M. Naor and B. Pinkas

 Oblivious Transfer with Adaptive Queries